创建使用 C 语言互操作与 libcurl 的应用——教程

 The output will be an executable command-line app that you can run on macOS and Linux and make simple HTTP GET requests.

-While it is possible to use the command line, either directly or by combining it with a script file (such as a .sh or a .bat file), this approach doesn't scale well for big projects with hundreds of files and libraries.
-In this case, it is better to use the Kotlin/Native compiler with a build system, as it helps download and cache the Kotlin/Native compiler binaries and libraries with transitive dependencies and run the compiler and tests.
-Kotlin/Native can use the Gradle build system through the kotlin-multiplatform plugin.
+You can use the command line to generate a Kotlin library, either directly or with a script file (such as .sh or .bat file).
+However, this approach doesn't scale well for larger projects that have hundreds of files and libraries.
+Using a build system simplifies the process by downloading and caching the Kotlin/Native compiler binaries and libraries with transitive dependencies, as well as by running the compiler and tests.
+Kotlin/Native can use the Gradle build system through the Kotlin Multiplatform plugin.

 Before you start

-1. Download and install the latest version of IntelliJ IDEA with the latest Kotlin plugin.
+1. Download and install the latest version of IntelliJ IDEA.

 3. Explore the project structure: